-Dr Hiroko Umegaki-Constantini joined the Institute’s faculty in September 1st 2018 as a Marie Curie Fellow.
+Dr Hiroko Umegaki-Costantini joined the Institute’s faculty in September 1st 2018 as a Marie Curie Fellow.

-Dr. Umegaki-Constantini’s main area of research relates to eldercare and new technologies, with a particular focus on men with care roles.
+Dr. Umegaki-Costantini’s main area of research relates to eldercare and new technologies, with a particular focus on men with care roles.

 Hiroko was an Academic Visitor at the Oxford Institute of Population Ageing from 7 - 12 May 2018.